 If, on the other hand, you need your site to interact with the visitor, or ask the user to enter their personal data, then a simple informative site will be no good.
 Or perhaps you will need an informative site that includes a register section with more options and interactive features for the user (as we see with a banking site).

 However, and regardless of the option you choose to lean towards, you will need to hire an agency to develop your site.
 This is where knowing enough to differentiate between each option comes in handy.

 If you need an informative site or perhaps a small e-commerce store, you can ask any regular agency to develop it for you.
-Alternatively, if you need a more complex web application development, you will need to find a professional agency that specializes in this sort of work.
+Alternatively, if you need a more complex web application development, you will need to find a professional agency that specialises in this sort of work.

 You must find an agency that has solid experience developing web applications, as it is a complex task that not everyone can do.
 Here, at edirect, we offer this kind of service, and we encourage you to get in touch with us if you are thinking of having a web application developed for your business.

 Choosing between a website or a web application depends solely on your business and its needs.
 There are stark differences between each, which we have extensively covered throughout the article.
 But you should have a clearer picture now of which case best suits your needs.

 Remember that in some instances, it might be necessary to combine both approaches.
 But, above all, remember that the most important thing is that if you are going to have a web application developed, you must choose a team of experts with a solid background in web application development.
 Choosing a seasoned agency is what is going to guarantee your success.

 At edirect, we develop web applications, and we can offer you the assistance and expertise that your business needs.
 No matter the complexity of the web application, we can do it for you.
 We specialise in this kind of service.
 So, if this applies to you, we encourage you to contact us.